 Companies pay dividends as investors see it as a positive sign of management’s expectations.
 Investors’ confidence often increases with regular dividend payments.
 It gives them a message about the company’s future prospects.
 Investors seeking regular income often opt for such companies.
 Hence, increasing the demand for that stock.
 Hence this also increases the share price of the company.

-How are dividends paid?
+How are Dividends Paid?

-Dividend payments are made to shareholders holding shares on a particular day.
 There are a few dates that are important for dividend payments.

-explore our article on Monthly Dividend Mutual Funds.
+Explore our article on Monthly Dividend Mutual Funds.